ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 ## Per-Packet State {#per-packet-state}

-packet.delivered: C.delivered when the given packet was sent by transport connection C.
+packet.delivered: delivered when the given packet was sent by transport connection.

 packet.departure_time: The earliest pacing departure time for the given packet.